davekirby/EFFProject/notes/Experiment and Tune Classifier 5sp.md

-(by Neptune, so probably biased) and blog by thoughtworks - probably less biased: https://www.thoughtworks.com/radar/tools/experiment-tracking-tools-for-machine-learning
+(by Neptune, so probably biased) and blog by thoughtworks - probably less biased: https://www.thoughtworks.com/radar/tools/experiment-tracking-tools-for-machine-learning Comet is another option: https://www.comet.ml

 also may be useful:  https://dvc.org/ for versioning large data using git.

+Found https://github.com/lanpa/tensorboardX - a tensorflow-free writer for tensorboard.
+Docs at https://tensorboardx.readthedocs.io/en/latest/index.html.
+Going to go with this since it is reasonably up to date and maintained.